jadecobra/python_tdd_exercises/source/how_to/make_tdd_automatically/index.rst

 .. include:: ../../links.rst

 #################################################################################
-how to make a test driven development environment part 2
+how to make a test driven development environment 2
 #################################################################################

 You made it this far and have become `the greatest programmer in the world`_.
 To follow `The Do Not Repeat Yourself (DRY) Principle`_, I write a program_ with the commands to make  a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` automatically anytime I want on a